 The Final Verdict: D, FOR DWAYNE JOHNSON’S POOP!

 Skyscraper is trying to be like Die Hard and The Towering Inferno all in one as a failed attempt to let movie goers into thinking this’ll be a spiritual successor on the same page as Disney’s Atlantis: The Lost Empire inspired by Stargate, but The Rock’s film is a story that has already been told a few times without adding a new flavor lacking originality.
 As a critic, I hear by declare Skyscraper as a generic brand like Dr. Thunder which is a cheap rip-off of Dr. Pepper.

-If you wanna watch a better action film set in a building, go watch Die Hard, The Towering Inferno or Karl Urban’s Judge Dredd not the one with Sylvester Stallone.
-Don’t worry guys and gals, a spin-off for The Fast & The Furious franchise starring Dwayne Johnson & Jason Statham is in development.
-Who knows if it’s gonna be good as Fast Five, Fast & Furious 6, Furious 7 & Fate Of The Furious.
+If you wanna watch a better action film set in a building, go watch Die Hard, The Towering Inferno or Karl Urban’s Judge Dredd.
+Not the one with Sylvester Stallone.
+Don’t worry guys and gals, a spin-off for The Fast and The Furious franchise starring Dwayne Johnson & Jason Statham is in development.
+Who knows if it’s gonna be good as Fast Five, Fast & Furious 6, Furious 7 & Fate of The Furious.